Caves of St. Louis: Underground Railroad

 An oral tradition in St. Louis links the cave system with the Underground Railroad.
 According to this tradition a tunnel behind the house at 3314 Lemp Avenue was used as a secret entrance to the caves.
 One entrance to the caves opens near the Mississippi River, where the slaves could make their way to freedom.

 Cherokee Caves

 Cherokee Caves was one attempt to turn the caves near the Lemp Brewery into a commercial attraction.
 They were closed and the site was demolished to make way for the construction of Interstate 55.
 In January 2019, the Missouri Speleological Survey printed the History of Lemp Brewery Caverns and Cherokee Cave.

 Entrances

 Old caves were often filled with rubble from the demolished buildings above them.
 Therefore, there may be many homes and houses currently built above entrances to the old system of caves which have since been filled in with rubble.

 The Lemp caves or Cherokee caves still exist.
-The original cave was around 24,000 feet walkable.
-After the construction of Interstate 55 there were about 22,000 feet of the cave remaining, but not open to the public.